 Regulatory note

-Preservative-free reconstitution diluent for single-use preparations.
-Verify sterility, pyrogen (LAL), and injectable-grade compliance with target market regulations.
+For single-use preparations, this reconstitution diluent is preservative-free.
+Confirm sterility, pyrogen (LAL), and injectable-grade compliance against your target market's regulations.

 Frequently asked questions